 STORY STRUCTURE OF PUSS IN BOOTS

 Puss’s master has died and he is given to the youngest son who doesn’t want him.
 Indeed, the son plans to eat him and sell his pelt.
 This bit is omitted from earlier versions, in which a sympathetic young man is not permitted to even consider eating a cat (much less a talking one, because that would be tantamount to cannibalism).
-In any case, Puss’s weakness is that he belongs to a poor family and his life is in danger.
+In any case, Puss’s shortcoming is that he belongs to a poor family and his life is in danger.
 He’ll need to work his own way out of this mess.

 According to Jacob Grimm, Puss shares many of the features that a household fairy would have (Teutonic Mythology).

-Being a cat is also a weakness, because although he seems to be part human (talking) and wishes for the trappings of human luxury, he still has the body of a cat.
+Being a cat is also a shortcoming, because although he seems to be part human (talking) and wishes for the trappings of human luxury, he still has the body of a cat.